Last Updated: October 17, 2021

 Our Potty Training Experience – The First 10 Days

 We originally had talked about potty training around two years old.
 He had some interest in the summer time around 20/22 months.
 Then a month or so of being really anti-potty.
 After one of our last trips, we decided we’d do it when we had a break in travel – around 27 months or 2 – 1/4 years old.

-Day 3 / Block One/Two: The third day felt the hardest.
+Block One/Two: The third day felt the hardest.
+The bad news, it’s hard.
+The good news, we were three days in!
 He obviously made progress and hadn’t really been defiant, but was resisting the potty ‘I don’t have to go!!!” and had three accidents all in pants.
 I knew he needed to have accidents to learn but I think after two days of nonstop observation of him, we we’re both a little cranky!
 We also took a short trip to the coffee shop.
 He biked almost a mile roundtrip on his balance bike, accident-free.
 We took the stroller with his travel potty and went into the restroom at the coffee shop to try it out.
 He sat on it but didn’t go.
 So about an hour outing and no accident.
 Win!